Cst2989/neciudan-dev-new/src/content/post/magic-release-notes.md

       - main
 ```

 This code tells our tiny dev, "Hey, only wake up when someone merges a PR to main."
-Why? because that's when we want to update our release notes.
+Because that's when we want to update our release notes.

 ```
 jobs: